-Released in 1993, “Runaway Train” by Soul Asylum is a raw and emotional song from the album Grave Dancers Union.
-It’s remembered not just for its haunting melody, but for its unfiltered look at pain, hopelessness, and the way depression can take over.
-The runaway train in the title is a powerful image for someone feeling out of control.
-The songโs meaning touches on mental health, addiction, and the overwhelming urge to escape.
+Released in 1993, “Runaway Train” by Soul Asylum is an unfiltered look at pain, hopelessness, and the way depression can take over.
+The “runaway train” is someone feeling out of control.
+The song touches on mental health, addiction, and the overwhelming urge to escape.

 Verse 1: Feeling Lost and Broken